Transmission Repair Cost

 The process your transmission expert will take on a transmission rebuild is to disassemble the entire machine and inspect each piece to check it for problems.
 Parts that are worn out are replaced, and then the transmission is reassembled.
 Sometimes, this route is less expensive than a full transmission replacement because it’s only a few components that need replacement rather than the entire machine.

-Don’t Forget: If your car is only a few years old, or you’ve recently had your transmission replaced, it could still be under warranty.
+Don’t Forget: If your car is only a few years old, or you’ve recently had your transmission replaced, the transmission could still be under warranty.
 Check your vehicle’s warranty for details or speak with your auto dealer first.

 When is the best time to get auto transmission repair?

-Before the problem gets so bad you need to get your transmission replaced!
+Before the problem gets so bad that you need to get your transmission replaced!
 Follow the manufacturer’s recommended maintenance schedule so that minor repairs do not snowball.